mozman/ezdxf/docs/source/dxfinternals/filestructure.rst

    * Application Identification table (APPID)

 4. BLOCKS - contains all block definitions.
 A block definition defines the content of a block.
+   The block name `*Model_Space` or `*MODEL_SPACE` is reserved for the drawing model space and the block name `*Paper_Space` or `*PAPER_SPACE` is reserved for the active paper space layout.
+Both block definitions are empty, the content of the model space and the active paper space is stored in the ENTITIES section.
+The entities of other layouts are stored in special block definitions called `*Paper_Spacennn`, nnn is an arbitrary but unique number.

 5. ENTITIES - contains the drawing entities of the model space and the active paper space layout.
-Entities of other layouts are stored in the BLOCKS sections in special block definitions called `*Paper_Space_nnn`, nnn is an arbitrary but unique number.
+Entities of other layouts are stored in the BLOCKS sections.

 6. OBJECTS - non-graphical objects